 The significance of Financial Loss Incurred If there are no significant monetary damages associated with your case, an attorney won’t be interested in pursuing it.
 For instance, if you suffered an abrasion that required no medical treatment other than antibiotic cream and a band-aid, there is no compensable financial loss that would warrant a lawsuit no matter who or what caused the injury.

-The Statute of Limitations Expired You can’t pursue a personal injury case if you missed Louisiana’s one-year statute of limitations deadline.
+The Statute of Limitations Expired You can’t pursue a personal injury case if you missed the Louisiana statute of limitations deadline of one year.
 Though there might be some exceptions that allow for an extension beyond a deadline, such exceptions are extremely rare.

 #2 When the Attorney Won’t Make Any Money